 - Fall Semester, Junior Year – Become a full-fledged Kling Fellow!
 Junior Kling Fellows will attend weekly seminar meetings, learn about humanities research and careers, and expand on their summer research.
 They will workshop other Fellows' research papers and refine their own proposals, including a literature review.
 They will learn how to present their research in everything from one-minute elevator speeches to ten- or fifteen-minute formal talks.
 Occasionally, Kling juniors study abroad in the fall semester, in which case they do most of the work on their proposals in the spring semester.

 - Spring Semester, Junior Year – Some juniors will study abroad this semester, submitting periodic updates on their Kling research progress.
 (A few juniors opt to study abroad in the fall instead.)
 The remaining juniors will continue with the seminar, writing either an expanded proposal, a separate short research paper (such as a survey of their project's historical background), or both.
-They may organize and host a public humanities project in collaboration with the Center for the Humanities.
+They may participate in organizing a public humanities project in collaboration with the Center for the Humanities.
 They will also help welcome incoming sophomores and bid farewell to outgoing seniors.

 - Summer after Junior Year – Rising senior Kling Fellows will often conduct the bulk of their original research in this summer, whether that research involves ethnographic interviews, textual analysis, archival immersion, or another form of research.
 They will send monthly updates and otherwise remain in contact with their faculty mentor and Kling program leaders.